byu-oit/byu-jwt-nodejs/README.md

 - *original* - The original client's [decoded JWT](#decode-jwt).
 This property may not be defined.

 - *originalJWT* - The JWT string provided by the original requester, or if that doesn't exist then of the current client.

-- *claims* - A [decoded JWT's](#decode-jwt) primary claim, prioritied in this order:
+- *claims* - A [decoded JWT's](#decode-jwt) primary claim, prioritized in this order:

     1. Original resource owner
     2. Current resource owner